Goosenator123/goosenator123.github.io/README.md

 # Purpose of this repository

-This is a small web log in page that i made for a school project
+Repository to host the small login website project